 In 2017, the Federal Government passed legislation aimed at raising the professional, ethical and educational standards of financial advisers.
-Special counsel Selina Nutley says the most significant reforms require financial advisers to comply with a single uniform code of ethics and to have in place a compliance scheme to monitor their compliance with that code.
+Partner Selina Nutley says the most significant reforms require financial advisers to comply with a single uniform code of ethics and to have in place a compliance scheme to monitor their compliance with that code.

 All financial advisers must be covered by a compliance scheme from 1 January 2020.
 Compliance with the code will not be monitored by ASIC, but rather by a "monitoring body" which must be independent, impartial and comprised of members with appropriate expertise.